-Connection parameters are encoded as a string of type and value pairs, where the type is one of the codes in Table 11 below, and the value is a decimal integer.
-Types are separated from values by an "="sign.
+Connection parameters are encoded as a string of type and value pairs, where the type is one of the codes in the table below, and the value a decimal integer.
+Types are separated from values by an "=" sign.
 Parameters are separated from each other by a comma.